AMEX Membership Rewards is my favourite points currency, but many readers struggle to understand the ins and outs of this versatile program.

-Cathay Pacific offers an incredibly comfortable fully flat bed in their award winning business class across their fleet of A330, 777 and A350 aircraft, with great connections into other destinations in Asia as well as the USA and Europe.
+Cathay Pacific offers an incredibly comfortable fully flat bed in their award-winning business class across their fleet of A330, 777 and A350 aircraft, with great connections into other destinations in Asia as well as the USA and Europe.
 You’ll find our recent review of Cathay Pacific A330 business class here.

 Conveniently, they service a network of major Australian cities including Sydney, Melbourne, Brisbane, Perth and Adelaide.
-Generally speaking, availability of award seats is very good.
+Generally speaking, the availability of award seats is very good.

 Note that Qantas also operates flights on selected routes to Hong Kong, so if you spot award availability, you could also use your Asia Miles to redeem for a Qantas operated flight.

 As you can see, AMEX Membership Rewards points offer tremendous flexibility, and in my book, they're significantly more valuable than other Frequent Flyer programs, including Qantas points.

 While you’re here: Subscribe to our newsletter for the latest tips, deals and news.
 It only takes a few seconds and we respect your privacy: